edisonm/refactor/README.md

 transformation is replace/5, implemented in library(ref_replace).
 The predicates to manage such transformations are implemented in library(ref_shell), which provides methods to keep track of the modifications and to make the changes to the files permanent.
+To make things easy, you can download all the required libraries by loading library(refactor).

 Example of Usage
 ================